Skip to main content

 Quick answer

-Treat every PDF summary as a starting point.
-Before you cite a number, a quote, or a finding, open the original page and read the passage around it.
+Before you reuse a number, quote, or finding, open the page where it appears and read the surrounding text.

 How to choose a PDF summarizer